 As most predicted, King, a North Carolina State recruit, turned in a historic senior season.
 In some games, she scored at will, pairing a stunning 51 goals with 14 assists.
 She had 17 multiple-goal games.
 Her 106 career goals were a Winslow school record.

-Ulmer stepped up for a Braves team replacing a lot of graduated talent.
-She paired 24 goals with nine assists while leading the Braves to a 16-5 record and a Tri-County Royal Division title.
+Ulmer stepped up for a Braves team replacing a ton of graduated talent entering this season.
+She paired 24 goals with nine assists while leading the Williamstown to a 16-5 record and a Tri-County Royal Division title.